ilan-anodot/anodotcost_api_docs_slate/source/includes/_Cost.md

 ### Get Divisions

 <aside class="warning">
-The Get Divisions API has been depcreated.
+The Get Divisions API has been deprecated.
 Please use the Get Cost Centers API instead.
 </aside>

 **Summary:** retrieve divisions